anukritigupta24/fastkart/README.md

 # Fastkart e-commerce demo app
 This is a small demo project of the e-commerce application called Fastkart which allows users to shop different items.
+The project is built using React.js, TypeScript, MobX.
+The unit tests are written using RTL and Jest to ensure that the workflows are running as per expectations.

 ## Features
 - User can add items to the cart